 In Part 1 of the MiniMax story, we explained how the MiniMax brand, despite being what could be described as a start-up, is also a veteran brand with a most unusual 120-year history.

 Now in Part 2, we unveil the reincarnation of the brand, the first new watch to be produced by MiniMax in well over 30 years.
-It’s called the MiniMax Evolution, it’s a Swiss-made watch with a descendency direct from grandfather to grandson, and you can order it now and save 10% on the cost.
+It’s called the MiniMax Evolution, it’s a Swiss-made watch with a descendency direct from grandfather to grandson, and you can order it now.

 To briefly recap, the origins of this family-owned marque go all the way back to the early 1900s when the Tavannes Swiss Watch Company began producing blank dial wristwatches for companies that wanted their brand name on a watch.